- Convention Report-2025

 - If you missed it, please start planning

-else can I get so many great covers while spending time with
+else can you get so many great covers while spending time with

 events, but the week is filled with late nights outside the hotel